 This lovely crunchy granola is a very satisfying breakfast as well as a great snack.
 It’s called Janie’s Luxury Granola because it is made with a wealth of delicious nuts, seeds and dried fruits, all properly prepared.
 Soaking all the grains and nuts before drying increases the nutritional content and the granola becomes much easier to digest – all it needs is a bit of time and patience to reap these happy tummy rewards.
-I like to dry my granola at low temperature in a dehydrator to make the granola into a probiotic food, or you could oven bake it – see tips.
+I like to dry my granola at low temperature in a dehydrator to make the granola into a probiotic food, or you could oven bake it – see 6th and 7th tips.

 My Mum used to make crunchy granola when I was growing up and we would always be excited when the fragrance of cinnamon wafted out from the kitchen.
 I have added to her recipe over the years to make it my own, and it is now a favourite in two more generations.
-By the way, you can easily make it gluten free and/or dairy free – see tips.
+By the way, you can easily make it gluten free and/or dairy free – see 9th and 10th tips.
 We like to have it with Greek yoghurt or coconut yoghurt and chopped fresh fruit or a homemade apple purée.

 This amount of Janie’s Luxury Granola is good for 1-4 people for occasional breakfasts.
 If your family is larger or you eat a lot of granola, the recipe is easily doubled – I always made a double quantity when my children were hungry growing teenagers!